slawinsm/GitHub-Tutorial/README.md

 # GitHub-Tutorial
- This is a repository for the RLadies GitHub Tutorial
+ This is a repository for the RLadies Getting Around GitHub Tutorial